yo-aka-gene/algebra_ver822/README.md

 5. you can stop the virtual computer by running `make stop-py` code in your local env (run `make stop` to stop all docker containers regarding this project).

 ### Run R codes
 You can run r codes in rstudio virtual environment.
-Run `make start-r` to start the docker container for rstudio; otherwise follow the instructions below.
+Run `make start-r` or `make start` to start the docker container for rstudio; otherwise follow the instructions below.
 Note that `*.Rmd` files are indexed with numbers.
 Please follow the numbering.<br>
 ***Notes***: some packages are only installed rstuio environment.
 Please use `algebra_ver822-rstudio-1` container.
 1. run `docker start algebra_ver822-rstudio-1`
 2. access `localhost:8787` via your local browser (edit `docker-compose.yml` to use different port)